 How Much Should I Expect to Pay in Closing Costs in Utah?

 Depending on where you live in Utah your costs could be higher or lower as the market prices go for homes.
-Because it’s still such a sellers market in Utah heading into 2022 home prices across the state are generally between $400,000 and $500,o00.
+Because it’s now more of a buyer’s market in Utah heading into 2023 home prices across the state are generally between $400,000 and $500,o00.
 These prices would reflect $3,689 – $5,765 in closing costs.

 Can’t Afford Closing Costs?